 - one income stream product and the amount of Age Pension (for Janice)

 There are, of course, other considerations that will feed into their decision-making.
-Tax implications on the savings in accumulation rather than decumulation is one.
-Sharon was also able to share projections on these amounts so that Janice and Simon have all the information they required to make a good decision.
+Tax implications on the savings in accumulation rather than the drawdown phase is one.
+Sharon was also able to share projections on these amounts so that Janice and Simon have all the information they require to make a good decision.

 Let’s give the last word to Sharon who says that one of the most satisfying things in her role is when clients like Janice and Simon say that she’s given them the confidence to move ahead with their next life stage.

 Everyone’s situation is unique.
-Talking through your own specific needs with our financial advisers can help to give you the confidence and comfort that you have potential options enabling you to have the retirement lifestyle you want.
+Talking through your own specific needs with our financial advisers can help to give you the confidence and comfort that you have options that will enable you to achieve the retirement lifestyle you want.
 Two specific advice consultations cover the rules that Janice and Simon needed to know.
-These are:

 - Maximising your entitlements (Assess any changes you might be able to make to maximise your Centrelink entitlements)